Matrix models and stochastic growth in Donaldson-Thomas theory: Donaldson-Thomas theory and symmetric function measures on partitions

 For the toric Calabi-Yau backgrounds $X$ of interest in this paper, which have no compact divisors, it was shown in~\cite {Aganagic:2009kf,Cecotti:2009uf} that the closed topological string partition function can be expressed in terms of genus zero Gopakumar-Vafa invariants as

 where $\chi(X)$ is the topological Euler characteristic of $X$, the integer $ N_m^\beta$ counts the number of BPS states of M2-branes in curve class $ \beta=(\beta_1,\dots,\beta_s)\in H_2(X,\mathbb{Z})$ and with intrinsic $ SU(2) $ spin $m$, and $Q^\beta=Q_1^{\beta_1}\cdots Q_s^{\beta_s}$.
-This expression describes the generating functions $Z_{\mathrm{BPS}}^X$, counting BPS bound states of a single D6 brane wrapping $X$ with D2 and D0 branes, in different chambers of the K\"ahler moduli space which are separated by walls of marginal stability where BPS states decay or form.
-This includes the chambers that lead to the Donaldson-Thomas partition functions at both commutative and noncommutative points in the K\"ahler moduli space~\cite {Szendroi:2007nu,Jafferis:2008uf,Chuang:2008aw}.
-In any chamber, the BPS partition function is given by
+This expression describes the generating functions $Z_{\mathrm{BPS}}^X$, counting BPS bound states of a single D6 brane wrapping $X$ with D2 and D0 branes, in the large radius chamber.
+On the other hand, in the chamber corresponding to the noncommutative point in the K\"ahler moduli space, the BPS partition function is given by~\cite {Szendroi:2007nu,Jafferis:2008uf,Chuang:2008aw}

+The appropriate restriction of (\ref{ZBPSX}), which depends on the value of the $B$-field as described in e.g.~\cite{Jafferis:2008uf}, describes BPS states in various chambers of the K\"ahler moduli space which are separated by walls of marginal stability where BPS states decay or form.

 The symmetric function expansion in this case involves the other generalization of the Schur polynomials, the Jack polynomials $\mathfrak{j} _{\lambda }^{\left( \alpha \right) }(x)$ \cite{Stanleyp,macdonald} with $ \mathfrak{j}_{\lambda }^{\left( \alpha =1\right) }(x)=\mathfrak{s}_{\lambda }(x)$.
 They satisfy a Cauchy identity